top of page

 A Belgian Shepherd holding a blue herding ball in front of his kenel

 Herding dogs are characterized by their strong instinctive traits, which have been honed and perfected over centuries of selective breeding.
 These traits include a natural instinct to control and direct the movements of other animals like chickens, sheeps etc. This instinct, often referred to as 'eye', can be observed when a herding dog crouches low and fixes a steady, intent gaze on the flock it is herding.
 It also manifests in the dog's predilection to circle around its charges, keeping them grouped together.
-This instinctive behavior is so ingrained in these breeds that it often surfaces even in the absence of sheep, with dogs trying to 'herd' their human family members or other pets.
+This instinctive behavior is so ingrained in these breeds that it often surfaces even in the absence of sheep, with herding dogs trying to 'herd' their human family members or other pets.

 Another remarkable instinctive trait in many herding breeds have is their tireless work ethic.
-These dogs are bred to work long hours on vast farmlands, and as such, are known for their exceptional stamina and perseverance.
+These herding dogs are bred to work long hours on vast farmlands, and as such, are known for their exceptional stamina and perseverance.
 Herding breeds, like border collies, have motion sensitivity and are always ready to react quickly to the movements of the flock.
 This high energy level and eagerness to work can be channeled into various activities such as sports, search and rescue missions, or serving as service dogs.
 Understanding these instinctive traits is crucial for anyone considering a herding dog as a pet or working partner, as it allows them to provide an environment where these dogs can thrive.

 The instinctive traits of many herding dogs significantly shape their behavior, both